webpack/webpack.js.org/content/api/node.md

 * Errors and Warnings (if any)
 * Timings
 * Module and Chunk information
-* and much more...

 The [webpack CLI](/api/cli) uses this information to display a nicely formatted output in your console.

+T> When using the [`MultiCompiler`](/api/plugins/compiler#multicompiler), a `MultiStats` instance is returned that fulfills the same interface as `stats`, i.e. the methods described below.

-This object exposes these methods:
+This `stats` object exposes the following methods:

 ### `stats.hasErrors()`